 “We are bringing a contemporary Southern Appalachian culinary experience to Sevierville while honoring the past,” says Rule on the Appalachian’s website.
 “Our hope is that the restaurant provides Southern hospitality at its finest, while presenting the greatest reflection and flavors of this amazing region.”

 Smoky flavors will be a signature of the restaurant’s menu, thanks to a large wood burning hearth located in the heart of the kitchen.

 Ingredients are all fresh and locally sourced for the restaurant’s many partners including Mossy Creek Mushrooms, Cruze Farm Dairy, Sugar Tree, Benton’s Smoky Mountain Country Ham, Mountain Roots Farm, White Oak Pastures, Blackberry Farm, Iberian Pastures, Springer Mountain Farms, J.Q.
 Dickenson Saltworks, Georgia Olive Farms, Joe Jurgelwitz & Son, Zavel’s Farm, Heritage Farms Cheshire Pork and Anson Mills.

-Main menu features include chicken, duck breast, pork, burgers, fish and a variety of steaks.
+Main menu features include chicken, duck breast, pork, burgers, fish and a variety of dry age steaks.